Pricing guide

 Skip

-Skip when the tasks are rare, messy, or heavily dependent on judgement.
-In that case manual systems or human support are usually the better spend.
+Skip for now when the tasks are rare, messy, exception-heavy, or too judgement-heavy to trust software as the main value layer.
+In that stage, manual systems or human support are usually the better spend.

 FAQ